 Many Americans are lucky enough to have a retirement savings plan through their employment.
-But if you don’t have that option, an Individual Retirement Account — or IRA — allows anyone with earned income to save for retirement.
-That’s why it’s a great option to start saving for your future, especially if you don’t have an employer-sponsored retirement plan through your job.
-Also, if you’re self-employed, you can use an IRA to create a retirement plan.
-In addition, there are special rules that may allow a stay-at-home spouse to contribute to an IRA.
+But if you don’t have that option, an Individual Retirement Account – or IRA – allows anyone with earned income to save for retirement.
+And if you’re self-employed, you can use an IRA to create your own retirement plan.
+In addition, there are special rules that may allow a stay-at-home spouse to contribute to one as well.

 What are IRAs exactly?